 - Verification of existence, ownership, title, and value of assets and determination of the extent and nature of liabilities

-Financial audits costs of can vary greatly
+Financial audits costs can vary greatly

-Financial audits costs of can vary greatly dependent upon the nature of the entity, its transactions, industry, the condition of the financial records and financial statements, and the fee rates of the CPA firm.
+Financial audit costs can vary greatly dependent on the nature of the entity, its transactions, industry, the condition of the financial records and financial statements, and the fee rates of the CPA firm.
 A commercial decision such as the setting of audit fees is handled by companies and their auditors.
 Directors are responsible for setting the overall fee as well as the audit committee.
 The fees are set at a level that could not lead to audit quality being compromised.
 The scarcity of staff and the lower audit fee lead to very low billing realization rates.
 As a result, accounting firms have started to use AI tools.
 Research has found that annual reports that convey an optimistic tone are associated with lower audit fees, suggesting that annual report tone reflects factors that auditors consider in assessing audit risk.

 Responsibilities of an auditor under Corporations Act 2001 requires the auditor to: